alejandraa/home/README.md

 Features
 --------

-- Vast, modular plugin library, built on top of [Oh My ZSH][omz]'s architecture.
+- Modular plugin architecture inspired by [Oh My ZSH][omz], but using Antigen for greater efficiency.
+  Only code that's specific to your repo needs to be in your repo.
 - Simplified prompt string themeing in the `lib/dots/prompt.zsh` directory.
 - Configuration persistence via the `persist` command.
 This copies your dot-files to the **config/** directory and allows you to optionally store them in Git.
 Add your persisted configs to your fork's `.gitignore` if you don't want them synchronized, and `forget` them when you don't want them symlinked anymore.
+Keeping your configuration files in a place that's easily accessible with a text editor helps you keep an eye on your configuration.
+- Aliases for common shell functionality like searching for a running process, opening your text editor, viewing files with a pager, setting the title of the current iTerm tab, [optimizing your OS X environment](osx4h), and much more.

 Installation
 ------------